essykings/python-datetime/README.md

 ``

-### How to get past and future dates with timedelta
+### How to Get Past and Future Dates With Timedelta

 Since timedelta represents a duration, to get any future or past date, you add or subtract timedelta to the current date, respectively.
 A simple equation to show this is.